ibtisam-iq/Agri2Ops/README.md

 ## 🎯 My Journey

-**SilverOps** represents my commitment to mastering IT operations and automation.
-From earning a Silver Medal to excelling in DevOps, this repository reflects my passion for driving operational excellence, cloud technologies, and continuous improvement.
-The name **SilverOps** serves as a reminder of the dedication and hard work that fuels my journey toward success in IT.
+**Agri2Ops** represents my commitment to mastering IT operations and automation.
+From earning a Silver Medal in Agriculture to excelling in DevOps, this repository reflects my passion for driving operational excellence, cloud technologies, and continuous improvement.

 ---